yenhsunlin/yhblog/README.md

-# Description of this repository
+# Sic Itur Ad Astra

 This repository contains the supplementary python scripts associated with my blog articles.
 See <a href = 'https://yenhsunlin.github.io/'>yenhsunlin.github.io</a> for details.
 You can also select a particular directory to view the files and the associated article.